scenerystack/community/docs/reference/api/scenery/KeyDescriptor.md

 # KeyDescriptor

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/input/KeyDescriptor.ts](https://github.com/phetsims/scenery/blob/main/js/input/KeyDescriptor.ts) for the most up-to-date information.

 ## Overview

 A collection of fields that describes keys for a Hotkey.
 This includes a key that should be pressed to fire the